History of Norfolk, Virginia: Antebellum: rebirth, fire, and disease (1783–1861)

 Four years after the Revolutionary War, a fire along the city's waterfront destroyed some 300 buildings and the city experienced a serious economic setback as a result.
 At the turn of the 19th century, Fort Norfolk was constructed by the Federal government to guard the harbor.

 During the 1820s the agricultural communities of South Hampton Roads experienced a prolonged recession, resulting in the emigration of families from the region to other areas of the South, especially the frontier areas being opened for settlement.
 From 1820 to 1830, there was a drop in overall population of about 15,000 in Norfolk County, despite the fact that other urban areas experienced significant population growth.

 Like other Southern states, Virginia struggled with slavery, especially as it became less important in the mixed agricultural economy that was replacing that of tobacco.
 Virginia considered ideas to either phase out slavery through law (see Thomas Jefferson Randolph's 1832 resolution) or to "repatriate" blacks by sending them to Africa to establish a colony at Liberia.
 The American Colonization Society (ACS), established in 1816, was the largest of groups founded for that purpose.
 Many emigrants from Virginia and North Carolina embarked for Africa from Norfolk.
 One such emigrant was Joseph Jenkins Roberts, a native of Norfolk who would go on to become the first president of Liberia.
 Active emigration through the ACS came to an end following the Civil War.

 By 1840, Norfolk's population was 10,920 for the borough proper (not including the rest of the county).
 With the concentration of population came more interest in education and culture.
 In 1841 an ambitious new school building was completed for Norfolk Academy, designed by Thomas U. Walter as a replica of the temple of Theseus in Athens.
 In 1845, Norfolk was incorporated as a city.
-By 1850 the city's population was approximately 14,000 persons, including 4,000 enslaved African Americans and 1,000 free blacks.
+By 1850 the city's population was 14,326 persons, including 4,295 enslaved African Americans and 956 free African Americans.